frontenddeveloper2025dev/StockForecaster/replit.md

 # Overview

-This project is a comprehensive time series forecasting application built with Streamlit for analyzing and predicting stock market trends using ARIMA (AutoRegressive Integrated Moving Average) models.
-The application provides an interactive interface for users to upload financial data, perform stationarity testing, visualize trends, and generate forecasts through a step-by-step guided workflow.
+ARIMA Financial AI Dashboard is a comprehensive financial time series forecasting application built with Streamlit.
+The application provides advanced stock market analysis and prediction capabilities using multiple machine learning models including ARIMA, Prophet, and LSTM neural networks.
+It features a gamified user experience with interactive visualizations, sentiment analysis, and multi-symbol portfolio management designed for both novice and experienced financial analysts.

 # User Preferences